nanochess/transputer/README.md

 The tasm (transputer assembler) program is still in Spanish.
 It should be translated to English.

 I'm afraid the whole of the Pascal files are commented in Spanish and even the variable names are Spanish.
+Also the complete operating system, K&R C compiler, and assorted utilities.
 But given it is a ton of code, I preferred to leave it as such.